 UK Charities to Include for Your Fundraiser:

-- The Fawcett Society – Charity named after Suffragette, Millicent Fawcett.
+- The Fawcett Society – A charity named after Suffragette, Millicent Fawcett

 You may have a diverse team at work, but is inclusion also a priority?
 Without one, the other cannot fulfil its true potential, as female employees must feel respected as well as represented.
 Gender inclusion workshops teach companies how to nurture a welcoming environment, as well as the terms and phrases that should be avoided in the workplace.